 • Foundation Works Risk Assessment / Piling Risk Assessment

 • Waste Classification Assessments.

-Background to Contaminated Land Northern Ireland / Contaminated Land Belfast
+Background to Contaminated Land Assessment in Northern Ireland / Contaminated Land Belfast

 The Model Procedures for the Management of Land Contamination (CLR11) has been developed to provide the technical framework for applying a risk management process when dealing with land affected by contamination.
 The process involves identifying, making decisions on, and taking appropriate action to deal with, land contamination in a way that is consistent with government policies and legislation within the UK.

 CLR11 indicates that the assessment of land for contamination should always start with a Phase 1 Preliminary Risk Assessment (PRA), with the following objectives;

 - Define the objectives of the assessment;

 - Collect basic information about the site;